 - Some islands no longer exist because of rising sea levels.

-- Natural disasters are occurring more frequently.
+- Natural disasters – like floods, hurricanes and tornadoes –are occurring more frequently.

 - They have to adapt to the changing climate – which has made their habitats less comfortable, and sometimes even inhospitable.

 Let’s learn more about six animal species, and how they are affected by climate change.

-A rise in temperatures has even affected this big cat’s ability to reproduce.
+And, a rise in temperatures has even affected this big cat’s ability to reproduce.